DevSensei: PR Workflow Automation

 CODEOWNERS

-CODEOWNERS.destination_branch_pattern main CODEOWNERS.destination_branch_pattern release/* CODEOWNERS.toplevel.subdirectory_overrides enable CODEOWNERS.toplevel.assignment_routing random 2 CODEOWNERS.toplevel.assignment_limit 20 CODEOWNERS.toplevel.create_pull_request_comment disable CODEOWNERS.toplevel.auto_unapprove_on_change enable CODEOWNERS.source_branch_exclusion_pattern hotfix/* @@@MyDevs @PeterTheHacker @PeterTheJavaExpert ann@scala.lang @@JSDevs * @PeterTheHacker *.java @PeterTheJavaExpert *.js @PaulTheJSGuru @@JSExperts "a/path with spaces/*" docs@example.com !ci/playgrounds.yml src/components/**/*.js @@MyDevs Check(@@MyDevs >= 2)
+CODEOWNERS.destination_branch_pattern main CODEOWNERS.destination_branch_pattern release/* CODEOWNERS.toplevel.subdirectory_overrides enable CODEOWNERS.toplevel.assignment_routing random 2 CODEOWNERS.toplevel.assignment_limit 20 CODEOWNERS.toplevel.create_pull_request_comment enable CODEOWNERS.toplevel.auto_unapprove_on_change enable CODEOWNERS.source_branch_exclusion_pattern hotfix/* @@@MyDevs @PeterTheHacker @PeterTheJavaExpert ann@scala.lang @@JSDevs * @PeterTheHacker *.java @PeterTheJavaExpert *.js @PaulTheJSGuru @@JSExperts "a/path with spaces/*" docs@example.com !ci/playgrounds.yml src/components/**/*.js @@MyDevs Check(@@MyDevs >= 2)

 devsensei.yaml